wiqca/speakers/README.md

 - **Research Seminars**: more technical, research focused talks with an aim of late undergrad level expertise, but is flexable given the topic.

 Talk slots for both catagories are usually 45 min long, but can be adjusted as needed.
+We generally try to record all of our talks so that folks in other timezones can enjoy, but upon request of the speaker we can skip that, no problem!

 You can see examples of both kinds of talks on our [YouTube channel](https://www.youtube.com/channel/UCsT10UhbDFDT0C0n-YZIxmw).
 We are building up the video catalog now, most of our initial events were not recorded as they were in person 😅